What do you do?The Law Offices of Scott E. Marshall can diligently:

 (3) submits and inventory and appraisement of the estate assets;

 (4) pays debts and taxes;

 (5) distributes the property in accordance with the will or law, after court order.

 Is the executor or administrator paid?Yes.
 He or she is entitled to compensation as set forth in a fee schedule in the California Probate Code.
 Whether you request the compensation or not is up to you.

-How is the attorney paid?The attorney is also entitled to compensation as set forth in a fee schedule in the California Probate Code.
+How is the attorney paid?The attorney will seek compensation as set forth in a fee schedule in the California Probate Code.